 Ben Shapiro notes astutely that the new woke religion rushes in to fill a “God-shaped hole” in secular hearts.
 Devotees immerse themselves in the sacred texts of Ta-Nehisi Coates and Ibram X. Kendi (né Ibram Henry Rogers of Queens), books designed to make white wokesters writhe with a kind of ecstatic anguish.
 Indoctrination in early childhood is taken up as a parental duty (Kendi’s new board book for toddlers, Antiracist Baby, is a hot seller), parishioners engage in ritualistic incantation of sacred phrases (“Hands up, don’t shoot,” “I can’t breathe”), and there are mass displays of penitential self-abasement.
 All over the country, guilty white crowds have gathered to reenact the circumstances of George Floyd’s horrifying death.
 Scores, even hundreds, of parishioners in the new faith prostrate themselves on the ground, hands behind their back, repeating “Mama” and “I can’t breathe.”
 Sometimes police officers joined these displays, kneeling or prostrating themselves for the sanctified period of time: eight minutes, 46 seconds.
 Floyd’s death is a kind of new Crucifixion, his final words the new “My God, my God, why have you forsaken me?”

-Any objective observer of the woke madness of 2020 must concede the quasi-religious overtones of this movement, whatever one thinks of its merits.
+An objective observer of the madness of 2020 would likely concede the quasi-religious overtones of this movement, whatever one thinks of its merits.
 The National Museum of African American History and Culture somehow managed to summarize the ideological content, the divine revelation, of this new anti-racism religion in its unfortunate article entitled “Whiteness.”
 This racist screed culminated in a truly horrifying PDF chart which purports to showcase systemic white racism baked into our culture:

-I’ll tackle the first chapter of the CRT primer in the next article, and explain why it’s best seen as a religion that fits the criteria, above.
+I’ll tackle the first chapter of the CRT primer in the next article.
 For now, it’s enough to understand that religious zealots are still with us.
 Their religion is just a bit different, that’s all.
 And, like all zealots, they sully the moderates who have legitimate points to make.